kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I explain to her how teachers and staff at the conservatory had terrorized me into fearing for my life - I tell the story in brief because she doesn't seem interested in the way she would normally be in a story like this.
 - In fact, she is not at all interested in my salacious story in the way she normally would be as I knew her in the past, especially when I keep prompting her with *you won't believe the story, you'll just love it, it's full of love and romance... and sex*; I emphasize that bit.
 - I'm playing their own game back at her a bit.
-- Zoe remains strangely quiet as I tell her little snippets about the Dénia porn-school phenomena and how the teachers and staff are totally insane and the kids there are in danger.
+- Zoe remains strangely quiet as I tell her little snippets about the [Dénia porn-school phenomena - what I know at the time](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) - and how the teachers and staff are totally insane and the kids there are in peril.
-- When I mention [a woman who had followed me on the beach every day](../2023/september.md#stalkers-on-the-beach) the year before [dressing up as Lorraine Blackbourn at the piano concert](march/1-12.md#the-piano-concert) in March, Zoe looks alarmed, scared even.
+- When I mention [a woman who had followed me on the beach every day](../2023/september.md#dog-tags-and-his-missus) the year before [dressing up as Lorraine Blackbourn at the piano concert](march/1-12.md#the-piano-concert) in March, Zoe looks alarmed, scared even.
 - But she doesn't follow up or ask for information.
-- Was her look of fear concern that the town-idiots are blowing the lid off a perfect porn scam that had been running for decades without issues; a hideous, monstrous and murderous life-jail-term porn scam in which she's implicated?
+- Was her look of fear concern that the town-idiots are blowing the lid off a perfect porn scam that had been running for decades without issue; a hideous, monstrous, and murderous life-jail-term porn scam in which she's implicated?
 - Zoe tells me she has been going to the police to translate for a woman in Ondara or Pedreguer who is being terrorized by her neighbors who keep slipping nasty notes under her door.
 - Zoe says she does this all the time for the police.
 - I ask her if the woman is foreign.
 - She says yes, Dutch.
 I say it's always the same isn't it.
 - She doesn't respond.
 - I believe Zoe knows exactly what happened to Lorraine; perhaps everyone in the town does.
-- Does no-one talk because they are worried about ending up dead in the field with the other women and children, and perhaps some men who made the mistake of raising the alarm.
+- Does no-one talk because they are worried about ending up dead in the field with the other women and children, and perhaps some men who made the mistake of raising the alarm?
 - Are Zoe, Marie, and all the foreign residents who don't end up in the field with the horse key porn-gang components?

 ### The running girl